jnhthomp/alpha-blog2/README.md

 DONE    			"should update category"
 DONE    			"Should not update if not admin"
 DONE    			"Should destroy category"
-    	pages_controller_test.rb
+DONE    	pages_controller_test.rb
-    		Need:
+DONE    		Have:
-    			"should get home"
+DONE    			"should get home"
-    			"should not get home if logged in" articles_controller_test.rb
+DONE    			"should not get home if logged in"
+DONE    	articles_controller_test.rb
+DONE        Have:
+DONE          "should show article show page"
+DONE          "should show article index page"
+DONE          "should show article new page"
+DONE          "Should show article edit page"
+DONE          "should create new article if logged in" DONE          "should not create new article if not logged in" DONE          "should update article if logged in and current user or admin" DONE          "should not update article if not logged in or current user or admin" DONE          "should destroy article if logged in and curent user or admin" DONE          "should not destroy article if not logged in or current user or admin"

     	sessions_controller_test.rb
     	users_controller_test.rb